smallriver0316/algorithm-collections/Graph/README.md

 ## Breadth First Search

-It outputs distance from the first vertex to each vertex in a given graph.
+It outputs distances from the first vertex to each vertex in a given graph.

 The graph is an oriented graph.
 Vertices of the given graph have numbers which start from 1 to n and they are sequential.